o3de/o3de.org/content/docs/user-guide/features/gems/reference/physx.md

 ---
-description: ' Use the PhysX gem to create realistic physical effects such as collision detection and rigid body dynamics simulation in your Amazon Lumberyard level. '
+description: ' Use the PhysX gem to create realistic physical effects such as collision detection and rigid body dynamics simulation in your Open 3D Engine level. '
 title: PhysX
 ---
 # PhysX {#gems-system-gem-physx}